Change is a practice, part 1

-- Bringing in a counsellor-in-residence for each semester of the Story Intensive.
+Bringing in a mental health consultant for each semester of the Story Intensive.

-- Creating a scholarship program for BIPOC writers.
+Creating a scholarship program for writers in financial need.

-We’re also excited to partner with more Black-owned and queer-owned companies when we need to outsource work.
-We have a long-term goal there — to put at least 30% of our school’s budget into to these companies before 2023.
+We would like to offer queer-only and BIPOC-only writing classes, and are working on that.
+We're also excited to partner with more Black-owned and queer-owned companies when we need to outsource work.
+We have a long-term goal there -- to put at least 30% of our school's budget into these companies before 2023.

 Meanwhile, I keep listening to this interview with trauma specialist Resmaa Menekem.
 If you haven’t come across it yet, have a listen.
 I have his book, My Grandmother’s Hands, and I am going to keep “doing the reps,” as he says.